Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Notes.md

 A parse tree is just an application of a context free grammar

 If you can have more than one parse tere for a given string, then the language is **ambigious**
+- Eliminate this by defining precidence and associativity